aimms/documentation/webui/data-coloring-and-palettes.rst

 Not specifying both fill, background and stroke will result in them falling back to the default palette, which could be an odd-looking combination.
 All three values could be different, but apart from maybe using a specific stroke color, you are better off using the same color for fill and background.

 If you plan on using the transparency index option of the Combination Chart, the above is not enough to have a correct palette for that.
-It will still show the default palette with 'transparency variations.
+It will still show the default palette with 'transparency variations'.
 If you want those to follow your needs too, you need a longer list of overrides that include all the modifications too:

 .. code-block:: css